xrenaa/Music-Dance-Video-Synthesis/README.md

 The demo video is shown at: https://youtu.be/UNHv7uOUExU

 The dataset and the code for training and test is released.

-And the instrution on dataset is still under construction.
+A notebook for demo and quick start will be provided soon.

 ### Some Demo:
 ![](demo/demo_0.gif)![](demo/demo_2.gif)